 Wimmen’s Comix and DiDi Glitz

 In her twenties, Noomin moved to San Francisco, where she started her comics career.
-She met Aline Kominsky-Crumb at a party in 1971, and they have been friends ever since.
+She met Aline Kominsky-Crumb at a party in 1971, and they were friends ever since.
 When they first met they both felt alienated from their families and their peers, both had left behind failed marriages to nice Jewish boys, and both were to find love in lasting marriages to other cartoonists, Bill Griffith and Robert Crumb respectively.

 Noomin’s own adult political leanings were decidedly feminist, and during the 1970s she was part of The Wimmen’s Comics Collective.
-However, this unity was short-lived, as Noomin recalls that “they were pushing […] in the name of feminism and political correctness […] a sort of self-aggrandizing and idealistic view of women as a super-race.”
+However, this unity was short-lived, as Noomin recalled that “they were pushing […] in the name of feminism and political correctness […] a sort of self-aggrandizing and idealistic view of women as a super-race.”
 In contrast, she adds, “Aline and I […] decided, ‘Well, fuck you, we’ll do our own comic.’ […] We preferred to have our flaws and flaunt them” (Noomin, 2004).

 In 1973 Noomin attended a Halloween party, in a costume consisting of a blonde wig and fishnet tights.
 This outift was the birth of her alter ego, DiDi Glitz: “DiDi is both an exorcism and a wallowing in my Canarsie ‘roots.’
 She enthralls and repels me” (Noomin, 1992: 62).
 DiDi lives in a world of pointy boobs, beautiful clothes, and over-decorated houses, and Noomin loved drawing all the intricately designed pages.
-She admits her collection of Home and Garden magazines from the 1940s and 1950s inspired many of the pages.
+She admitted her collection of Home and Garden magazines from the 1940s and 1950s inspired many of the pages.
 Beyond this glitter, however, DiDi suffers great pain in her life, which she washes away with Valium, M&Ms, and Mai-Tais.
 Martha H. Kennedy writes: “DiDi’s overeating and weight struggles speak to many women’s preoccupations with body image […] [S]he stood out as both especially idiosyncratic and as a landmark figure” (Kennedy, 2018: 68).
 DiDi also balances, with varying success, mothering her daughter, Crystal, with her own intimate and professional needs.
 “MO-THER!!
 You forgot to pack my lunch today!” complains Crystal when DiDi is preoccupied with her own sexual desires, in “DiDi Has an Orgasm” (2011:36).

 In 1980, DiDi grew off the page and onto the stage.
 Les Nickelettes, a woman’s theater group based in San Francisco, invited Noomin to work with them on a musical, I’d Rather Be Doing Something Else: The DiDi Glitz Story, with the show also touring to New York.
 The artist was shocked by the ephemerality of theater, as she was used to the longevity of print.
 Fortunately, she was able to use the words of a song, “Rubberware,” in Wimmen’s Commix No. 10, International Politically Incorrect Fetish Issue.

 Comics have long offered a landscape filled with complicated psychological relationships between superheroes and their more human alter egos.
 It is not therefore surprising that DiDi Glitz/the real Diane incorporates a masked element: “I used to say I hid behind DiDi, […] a non-personal persona I could put on to mask very personal issues while keeping a safe distance” (Noomin, 2011: 12).
-Noomin describes how “DiDi became the natural way to do things.
+Noomin describesd how “DiDi became the natural way to do things.
 I could do satire and use real-life situations and have DiDi experience them in her way, so that I’m one step removed.
 It took a long time for that to change” (Rudick, 2012).
 However, whereas Superman is never shown alongside Clark Kent, Diane (the drawn Noomin) and DiDi do share the page.

 Throughout her years as a comics artist, Noomin’ fearlessly traced her experiences of fertility, miscarriage, and abortion.
 In “The C Word” (1990), a one-page comic, Noomin reflects on her choice to have an abortion when she was 22, in a “loveless marriage” and unsure who the father was.
-A moment in which she is at the Museum of Modern Art (NYC) looking at a painting, becomes the catalyst for her to revisit her emotions after her “easy” abortion.
+A moment in which she is at the Museum of Modern Art (NYC) looking at a painting becomes the catalyst for her to revisit her emotions after her “easy” abortion.
 She later cries at her drawing table, writing her thoughts in a poetic form, “cleaning house vacuumed life away” (Noomin, 2011: 13).
 In those three consecutive panels—the abortion panel, the painting, and then the artist in her study—Noomin takes her readers on an emotional journey that ends with her own creativity: “By placing this painting [at MOMA] at the structural center of her comic, immediately following her description of the abortion as ‘easy,’ Noomin insists that her readers accept the complexity of the abortion story” (Ludlow, 2019).
 The comic finishes with a picture of the artist in more recent times, at her drawing table, acknowledging how the bravery of her younger self paved the way for her current creativity.
 “I owe my life to her choice,” she says, as she draws DiDi.

 DiDi again appears as a figure in Noomin’s fertility herstory, “Baby Talk: A Tale of 3 4 Miscarriages,” another genre-breaking narrative.
 With a title font formed of opened diaper pins—sharp and dangerous, surgical and threatening—and the lettering in the style of a bloody horror film, “Baby Talk” reflects how the pain of miscarriage can lead to dissociation, allowing the sufferer to escape from traumatic reality (see Leonard, 2013, and Lightman, 2013).
 The comic opens with Jimmy and Glenda, who is pregnant with their first child.
 On the third page there is a dramatic shift in the narrative: Glenda dreams of a miscarriage and then DiDi Glitz drags/births Diane, the artist, from behind the comic on to the page through a drawn ripped birth canal/hole in the page.
 “Are you gonna let cartoon yuppies cry cartoon tears over your dead babies?” she asks (Noomin, 2011: 92).
 The page has become a space of creativity and fertility, of birth and loss.
 Diane sits on the comic on her drawing table, her wavy hair becoming increasingly unkempt as the narrative progresses, in this unique visualization of trauma.
 Years later, Noomin seems to answer DiDi’s question about “cartoon tears”: “I made a timeline of my miscarriages over the years and used it as a springboard for the narrative—there were times when I had tears streaming down my face while drawing or writing the story” (Lightman, 2011).